Qwinn1/forktools/README.md

 - `forklogt apple`        \-  Tails the last 100 lines of the apple debug.log file.
 - `forkconfig hddcoin`    \-  Opens the .hddcoin/mainnet/config/config.yaml file in gedit.
 Modify this script to your preferred text editor (vi, nano, whatever)
 - `forknodes avocado`     \-  prints a list of currently connected nodes for sharing with others having difficulty connecting.
 Prepends each node and port with "avocado show -a " for easy CLI connection command via cut and paste.
+- `forkstartf kale`       \-  runs "kale start farmer -r"
+- `forkstartfnw cactus`   \-  runs "cactus start farmer-no-wallet -r"
-- `forkstarth cannabis`   \-  runs "start harvester -r" for cannabis
+- `forkstarth cannabis`   \-  runs "cannabis start harvester -r"
+- `forksum scam`          \-  runs "scam farm summary"
+- `forkver flora`         \-  runs "flora version", returns the version # of the current install
+- `forkshowwallet maize`  \-  runs "maize show wallet"
 - `forkstoph covid`       \-  stops harvester process for covid (If you're running GUI farmer, recommend closing that first)
 - `forkstopa socks`       \-  stops ALL services for socks (If you're running GUI farmer, recommend closing that first)
-- `forksum scam`          \-  runs "scam farm summary"
-- `forkver flora`         \-  runs "flora version", returns the version # of the current install
 - `forkbenchips tad`      \-  runs benchmark of your system's capacity to run a timelord for tad, in ips.
 Requires having previously run sh install-timelord.sh in the tad-blockchain directory
 - `forkstarttl silicoin`  \-  starts timelord for silicoin.
 Requires having previously run sh install-timelord.sh in the silicoin-blockchain directory.
 - `forkstoptl taco`       \-  stops timelord for taco.
 Requires having previously run sh install-timelord.sh in the taco-blockchain directory.
+- `forkaddplotdirs chia`  \-  This script will do nothing until you manually edit it.
+Modify and uncomment the provided example lines to add all of your plot directories on that server to the specified fork.

 # COMMANDS WITH TWO PARAMETERS

-- `forklogg chia signage`    \-  Use when you need to search for something besides the premade options provided above.
+- `forklogg chia signage`    \-  Use when you need to search the log for something besides the premade options provided above.
 This example searches for the word "signage" in the chia logs.

 # SETTING UP ENVIRONMENT PATHS